Resources & Tips

 Google Hotels

-Hostelworld – While you can book hostels through Google, I’ve found that Hostelworld tends to be the better choice.
+Hostelworld – While you can search for hostels through Google, I’ve found that Hostelworld tends to be the better choice.
 They display the options really clearly, have a good review section, and focus on the stuff you’d want to know when staying at a hostel (like what amenities you’ll get, and if there have been any recent cases of bed bugs!).

 Documenting Your Travels